BinhNguyen71/Canon-Project/Canon.md

 All in all during 1960-1980 the average per capita GDP growth was 6.3 percent for Korea and only 1.1 percent in India.
 While Korea managed to turn towards an outward-oriented trade regime India followed a protectionist approach.
 The fact that the Indian government followed an import-substituting policy did not allow for at least the import of inputs of higher quality such that the efficiency levels could be increased.

-*In contrast* to the Asian countries, Latin American countries such as Brazil and Mexico did not observe the same favorable effects of trade growth:
+*In contrast* to the Asian countries, Latin American countries such as Brazil and Mexico did not observe the same favorable effects of trade growth.
+Instead, on some occasions there was poor export performance, rise in wage inequality and changes in the economic structure of production:

-`Revenga, A. 1997.
-“Employment and Wage Effects of Trade Liberalization: The Case of Mexican Manufacturing.”
-Journal of Labor Economics, Vol. 15, No. S3, pp. S20-S43.`

-In Mexico, a 10% reduction in tariff levels lead to a 2-3% reduction in employment and an average 3-4% decline in real wages; the wage differential between skilled and unskilled workers increased intensely, while real wages of unskilled workers declined.
-The most fundamental reason pointed out for this result was the flexibility of the predominant wage.

-`Moreira, M. M. & Najberg, S. 2000.
-“Trade liberalization in Brazil: Creating or exporting jobs?”
+`Trade liberalization in Brazil: Creating or exporting jobs?”
 Journal of Development Studies, 36 (3), pp. 78-99.`

 Brazil is a resource-abundant country, and Brazilian exports are concentrated in the products with the lowest degree of processing.
 The trade liberalization that took place in the early 1990s caused a short-term 32% drop in employment in capital-intensive industries due